 STEP 1.
 Add your ingredients from heaviest to lightest.
-Here we have the heaviest being syrup, then dish soap, then water (color the water of desired), then oil, and lastly alcohol.
+Here we have the heaviest being syrup, then dish soap, then water (color the water if desired), then oil, and lastly alcohol.

 After the layers one at a time, and add a drop of food coloring to the alcohol layer.
 The food coloring will mix between the alcohol layer and the water layer, making the layers more distinct and pretty!
-Or make it spooky like we did here for halloween.
+Or make it spooky as we did here for Halloween.

 STEP 3.
 Check back in with your kids and see if their predictions are correct, what they observed, and what conclusions they can draw from this physics activity!

 The final shot of this cool physics experiment, a layered liquid density tower.